 Props are wagers on whether specific events will occur during games.
-For football games, that could be betting on a player to score a touchdown.
-For baseball games, it could be wagering on whether a player will hit a home run.
+For wagering on football games, that could be betting on a player to score a touchdown.
+For baseball betting, it could be wagering on whether a player will hit a home run.
 Another option is wagering on which team will score first.
 You’ll find many, many more prop options at PointsBet.

 A parlay allows you to combine multiple single bets as one wager.
 This can greatly increase your potential profits.
 The drawback with parlays is that if any of your single bets is wrong, you win nothing.
 The same is true for teasers, which are parlays with spread bets that allow you to adjust the lines in your favor.
 A third option is a round robin wager, which allows you to miss a pick and still win some money.

-Futures allow you to wager on season-long events like a team’s total wins or which team will win the Super Bowl, Stanley Cup, World Series or other overall championship.
+Futures allow you to wager on season-long events like a team’s total wins or which team will a major tournament.
+Examples include Super Bowl winner odds, Stanley Cup winner odds, World Series winner odds, or other overall championships.
 PointsBet also has futures for players to win the MVP or other individual awards.

 PointsBet is one of many online sportsbooks that also offers wagering on games that have already started.
 So whether you just didn’t get your pregame wager in on time or you want to watch and bet on an event at the same time, you can do it at PointsBet.